tardypad/dotfiles/README.md

 ## Extra tools

 Tools required in the setup which have no own dotfiles config:
-- no support for it (the silver searcher)
+- no support for configuration (the silver searcher)
-- none is needed (curl, only used for initial downloads)
+- none is needed, use defaults (curl, only used for downloads during setup)
-- config is part of another tool (fzf, config part of shell)
+- config is part of another tool (fzf, variables part of shell config)

 Doesn't include "common" GNU command line tools such as sed, grep,... and the likes.